You say, "Not an Ordinary Dog". What's so special about the Old Dominion Terrier?

 What is the history of the Old Dominion Terrier?

 They sure do!
-But...
-REMEMBER THEY ARE HUNTERS.
-Watch your chickens, cats, pet hamster, parakeet, etc...
+But... remember they are hunters.
+Watch your chickens, pet hamster, parakeet, etc...
 Anything that looks like prey could be prey.
 Early training from Day 1 can minimize this but always be watchful.
 A companion dog, goat, horse, etc., would be a more suitable animal friend.
+A very confident cat should be fine with proper introductions.

 In the 1970's, a gentleman by the name of Milton Decker acquired a dog of questionable ancestry and proceeded to create a "perfect" hunting dog, using a quite hap-hazard method of breeding mostly with the Rat Terrier.
 When Mr. Decker retired from breeding, a woman named Kim Seegmiller took his Decker line of terriers (most notably Giant Rat Terriers bred with Basenji) and began an organized breeding program, gradually phasing out the "Decker" name and outcrossing with the American Staffordshire Terrier to set the type and size of the Old Dominion Terrier.